LintDAO/pricelint/README.md

 **Data Farmer X** logs into PriceLint, deploys dozens of Canisters with a single click, and tests the accuracy of ICP price predictions by adjusting different model parameters.

-X filters models with an accuracy rate of over 50%, stakes tokens to submit predictions, and earns rewards.
+Select models with an accuracy rate of over 50% for predicting the rise and fall of tokens, submit predictions, and stake a certain amount of tokens.
+When the prediction is correct, they make a profit; When predictions are incorrect, they incur losses.
+This promotes the accuracy of predictive information, as only accurate forecasters can make profits and sustain operations.

-X begins optimizing model parameters to improve accuracy and shares the configuration on the platform market to earn referral commissions.
+**X** starts optimizing model parameters, improving accuracy, and sharing configurations to the platform market to earn additional profits.

-**Trader Y** pays for a subscription to aggregated forecast data streams to optimize his high-frequency trading strategy.
+**Trader Y** pays to purchase all the predicted aggregates of **X**, and then uses them to perform buy or sell operations.
+The more accurate the prediction, the easier it is for them to make money, and the more motivated they are to continue purchasing predictive information, thanks to their profit through trading.

 ## 🛠️ Technical Architecture